mravanini/mammography-workshop/README.md

 - Lambda

 *Pre-requirements:*
+- Service limit of 1 SageMaker ml.t2.large instance
-- Service limit of 1 GPU instance type (p2, p3, etc.)
+- Service limit of 1 SageMaker GPU instance type (ml.p2.xlarge, ml.p3.xlarge, etc)
 - Service limit to create 2 more buckets

 *This lab has been tested in the following regions:*